 Design & Interior

 The Ford Ranger and the VW Amarok have been crafted by designers and engineers at Volkswagen’s main engineering center in Wolfsburg, Germany, and Ford’s Australian design and engineering center in Victoria.
-VWN board member Krause told Drive that VW took the lead in design while Ford accepted other responsibilities.
-Drive also reports that the switchgear and dashboard layout would be shared with the Ranger, yet the trucks will offer a unique feel.
+Earlier this year, VWN board member Krause told Drive that VW took the lead in design while Ford accepted other responsibilities.

 Electric VW truck specifications

 There are no concrete details about the VW Amarok electric’s powertrain.
-However, Volkswagen should exceed the capabilities of the MEB-platform-based VW ID.
+However, Volkswagen should exceed the capabilities of the MEB-based VW ID.
 Buzz.
-Exact specifications of the U.S.-spec VW ID.
-Buzz has not been revealed yet, but the European model offers a 77 kWh (net) battery that feeds a rear-axle-mounted electric motor.
+The European model offers a 77 kWh (net) battery that feeds a rear-axle-mounted electric motor.
 The electric motor produces 201 hp and 229 lb-ft, and the battery supports up to 170 kW DC fast charging.
 Expect the VW Amarok electric with a much higher torque figure, a bigger battery that gives it at least 250 miles of range, and a higher DC charging output.

 The second-generation VW Amarok has a 6.8-inch longer wheelbase compared to its predecessor, taking the wheelbase length to 128.7 inches.
 This has reduced the overhangs and, in the future, might help Volkswagen accommodate a sizeable battery between the axles of the electric VW truck.